akhilrathod09/Mass-Mail-Dispatcher/README.md

 Implement a progress indicator for the email sending process.
 Improve the overall user experience and add additional features based on user feedback.

-Conclusion:
-The project provides a foundation for a web application that facilitates bulk email sending.
-With further development, it can become a powerful tool for users who need to send emails to a large number of recipients.
-The current implementation focuses on the front-end and the CSV validation, and future work can extend the functionality to include secure and efficient email sending.